-The leases for the multi-tenant properties listed in Note 8 entitle the Group to invoice tenants for service charges quarterly in advance based upon a budgeted amount for each year.
-These monies are held in a client account with the Property Manager and are not received by the Company being used to settle electricity, water, rates, maintenance, etc.
+The leases for the multi-tenant properties listed in Note 9 entitle the Group to invoice tenants for service charges quarterly in advance based upon a budgeted amount for each year.
+These monies are held in a client account with the Property Asset Manager in accordance with RICS professional standards, and are used to settle electricity, water, rates, maintenance, etc. Service charge income is recorded to reflect recharged expenses.
+The difference between service charge income and service charge expense is either refundable or payable by the Group.

-During the year, service charge income of £4,780,002 (30 September 2022: £3,878,800) was received from occupiers and an amount of £5,003,251 (30 September 2022: £4,171,674) had been incurred in relation to these services.
+During the year, service charge income of £5,662,113 (30 September 2023: £4,780,002) was received from occupiers and an amount of £5,813,295 (30 September 2023: £5,003,251) had been incurred in relation to these services.

 If there is a vacancy in one of the properties, an amount of these expenses would become the responsibility of the respective property holding company in a proportion relative to the size of the vacancy.
-During the year, non-recoverable expenses of £254,019 (30 September 2022: £292,874) were incurred by the Group as a result of vacant spaces, primarily in Royal Bank Place.
+During the year, nonrecoverable expenses of £151,182 (30 September 2023: £254,019) were incurred by the Group as a result of vacant spaces, primarily in Regency Court.